zaphosting/docs/docs/assetto-competizione-slot-requirement.md

 ---
 id: assetto-competizione-slot-requirement
 title: "Assetto Corsa Competizione: Car Slot Prerequisite"
-description: Information on how to increase your Car Slots and set the Prerequisite correctly - ZAP-Hosting.com documentation
+description: "Information on how to increase your Car Slots and set the Prerequisite correctly"
 sidebar_label: Car Slot Prerequisite
 services:
   - gameserver-assetto-competizione